 Recipe origins

-During my youth, my dad had a few varieties of apple trees growing in his backyard.
+During my youth, my dad grew different apple varieties in our backyard.

-As a result, my mom would use the apples to make healthy after-school snacks like applesauce and baked apples.
-She would also make some of the best apple desserts, especially fruit crostatas.
+These apples became the basis for my mom’s tasty after-school snacks like applesauce and baked apples.
+She also made some of the best apple desserts, especially fruit crostatas.

 Enjoy!